itead/Segnix/README.md

     $ git clone https://github.com/itead/SDK.git
     $ cd SDK

-Or you can get SDK via other ways you prefer at <https://github.com/itead/SDK>
+or you can get SDK via other ways you prefer at <https://github.com/itead/SDK>

 #### NOTE